Lockheed Martin F-35 Lightning II Canadian procurement: 2023

 On 9 January 2023, the Government of Canada announced that a deal had been signed to buy 88 F-35s.
 The first deliveries are expected in 2026, and the first squadron will be operational in 2029, with the full fleet operational between 2032 and 2034.
 The agreement stated these will be Lot 18, Block 4 aircraft, the most recent version as of November 2022.
 The price remained the same as previously announced in 2022, $19 billion, purchased in lots, with the cost of first four aircraft at $85 million each.

 2025

 On 14 March 2025, Defence Minister Bill Blair announced that Canada was looking at potential alternatives to the F-35 due to American tariffs and threats of annexation.
 The payment for the first 16 aircraft has already been paid and Minister Blair suggested that the first F-35s could be accepted, with the remainder of the fleet being made up by aircraft from European suppliers.

 In March 2025 the Canadian government ordered a review of the F-35 purchase in order to examine other options beyond the already paid for 16 airframes.
 It has been widely speculated that the Saab JAS 39 Gripen would be the likely alternative.
 The review was to be completed by September 21, 2025, but as of October 10, 2025, has yet to be released.

+2026

+Canada made an additional payment for an additional 14 F-35s in February 2026, though this was not publicly announced and was only discovered when it was reported by various news outlets.

+As of September 23, 2026, the F-35 in Royal Canadian Air Force Markings has made its maiden flight out of Naval Air Station Joint Reserve Base Fort Worth.